JanMatas/photobot/README.md

 Some dependencies that need to be manually installed:

-- *pip packages* - gtts, playsound
+- *pip packages* - gtts, playsound, apiai
 - *apt get* - libaria-dev, ffmpeg